The Mandalorian and Grogu: release date, trailer, cast, plot, and what else we know about the new Star Wars movie

 Then there's the elephant in the room about how The Mandalorian & Grogu might set the stage for the Star Wars crossover movie that new Lucasfilm co-CEO Dave Filoni is leading development on.

 One of many new Star Wars films and Disney+ shows in development, the untitled ensemble flick will reportedly see Din Djarin, Grogu, Ahsoka Tano, and other Star Wars heroes team up to do battle with Grand Admiral Thrawn.
-He's the blue-skinned Big Bad with ambitions to remake the Galactic Empire in his own image, and a fan-favorite villain played by Lars Mikkelsen in season 1 of Star Wars: Ahsoka.
+That's the blue-skinned Big Bad with ambitions to rebuild the Galactic Empire in his own image, and a fan-favorite villain played by Lars Mikkelsen in season 1 of Star Wars: Ahsoka.

 Considering some Imperial remnants will show up in The Mandalorian and Grogu, should we expect this film to start sowing the seeds for that team-up movie?
 Or has it been put on the back burner amid the change of leadership at Lucasfilm?
 We'll have to wait and see.